 About the Federal Reserve Bank of St. Louis

-The St. Louis Fed promotes a healthy economy.
+The St. Louis Fed is committed to a strong and resilient economy.
 How do we do it?
 By keeping inflation low and stable, fostering financial system stability, and supporting job creation.

 We are among 12 regional Reserve banks in the Federal Reserve System, the nation’s central bank.
 The Fed’s decentralized structure ensures the economic conditions of communities and industries from all parts of the country—the voices of Main Street—are taken into account in monetary policy decision-making.

-Located in the nation’s heartland, the St. Louis Fed is central to America's economy.
-We serve the Eighth Federal Reserve District: all of Arkansas and portions of Illinois, Indiana, Kentucky, Mississippi, Missouri and Tennessee.
+Located in the nation’s heartland, the St. Louis Fed serves the Eighth Federal Reserve District: all of Arkansas and portions of Illinois, Indiana, Kentucky, Mississippi, Missouri and Tennessee.
 We have branch offices in Little Rock, Louisville and Memphis and are supervised by a Board of Directors.

 This map shows the Fed System's 12 regional Reserve banks and their branches.
 Reserve banks are headquartered in New York, Boston, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas and San Francisco.